dag-hammarskjold-library/excel-marc/README.md

 powershell Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
 ```

-* Right-click on the "run.ps1" file and set it to with Powershell by default
+* Right-click on the "run.ps1" file and set it to open with Powershell by default
 * Optional: right-click again on the "run.ps1" file and create a shortcut file.
 The shortcut file can be moved to any other directory, or the desktop for convenience.

 #### Usage: